-THAT AWKWARD MOMENT WHEN: Your client takes out her cell phone during the viewing/ordering session and tries to take photos of her photos with her cell phone.
+THAT AWKWARD MOMENT WHEN your client takes out her cell phone during the viewing/ordering session and tries to take photos of her photos with her cell phone.
+You freeze up, unsure of what you’re supposed to do and what you’re supposed to say.

 Has this or any other “awkward moment” every happened to you?
 Was it hard to know how to handle that situation?

-The best way to know how to answer awkward questions is to already have rules in place regarding them.
+The best way to know how to handle awkward situations is to already have rules in place regarding them.
 This includes questions like: “can we trade,” “can you knock off $200, pretty please,” “can my baby, ex-boyfriend and dog come to my viewing/ordering session?”

 Some of these things have totally happened to me before.
 Have you had a client beg and plead to get her photos THAT weekend even though she had set up a payment plan and wouldn’t be paid in full until a few months from now?
 I have 🙂 If I hadn’t had rules in place I probably would have said yes.
 Just like the cell phone at viewings.
 If I hadn’t had a rule in place I probably would have been to shy to say “sorry we do not allow that.”
 Sure, written out on here it’s easy to come up with a great answer but when you’re on the spot with a client you love it’s HARD.
 Having rules in place so you know what to say when these questions arise is crucial.
 If you don’t already have at least some rules in place please set aside at least one hour in your calendar to do so.
 You can add them right into your business plan or in a separate word doc.
 This will come in handy for email questions as well as in person.